z390development/z390/doc/svc_services.md

 other programs.

 There is a limit of 10 command processors that can be open at any time.
 The limit is only to protect the operating system from storage depletion.
-In all cases below, ID may be defined as a numeric value or in a general register. ie. ID=2 or ID=(R5).
+In all cases below, ID may be defined as a numeric value or in a general register.
+For example, ID=2 or ID=(R5).

 #### Parameters